aelkholy/EmulsionGen/README.md

 ```

 ## Project TODOs ##
--Support stirring
+- Support stirring
--ChemicalModifiers in something other than water
+- ChemicalModifiers in something other than water
+- Null values in concentration / amount of ph will cause it to fail grouping states

 # Contributing #
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of